Skip to main content

 Refer to the TypeScript reference page for information about the types and interfaces referenced below.

-This page provides tips to help manage the inherent ambiguity of option list TypeScript types.
+This guide offers strategies for managing the inherent ambiguity in option list TypeScript types.

 info